PopCat19/PlistAlichatTodo/llm-workflow.md

 - AliChat should begin with `<START>` before multiturn.
 - Talkativeness should be between 0 and 1.
 - Avoid changing non-placeholder values, including creation date, unless stated otherwise.
+- `character_version` should always be `0.1.0`.
 8. Validate the converted character card by checking the output against the original character database.
 9. Review syntax and formatting of the converted character card.
 10. Move completed character database and `<character-name>.json` from `1Todo` to `2Completed`.
 11. Self check
 - Make sure the card follows AliChat formatting rules.
 - Lint check JSON.
-- Tags should include residence prefix, role, title, or any relevant keywords.
+- Tags should include reference, residence prefix, role, title, or any relevant keywords.
 - Clean up temporary files made in this session if needed.
 - Ensure filenames are consistent.
 12. Report brief bullet point summary.